CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-3.md

 ### Moving forward

 If you want to go a lot further with SQL and know (or want to learn) a little PostGIS, check out the tutorial [Query by Distance](http://docs.cartodb.com/tutorials/query_by_distance.html).

+What else do you want to learn in Academy?
+Drop us a line at [contact@cartodb.com](mailto:contact@cartodb.com).